jofas/master_thesis/README.rst

 * populations or some other mechanism to combine neurons (saving cores)

-* VariableSDRAM static alternative?

 * optimizer interface

-* loss into perceptron (saving cores)
+* loss into perceptron (saving cores but higher complexity)

+* monitor/sync core for each layer (simplifying interface)

+* weight extraction (dtcm -> sdram) only when training is finished, not after each batch (speed)

 Links